hello-robot/stretch_ros2/README.md

     - Navigation with nav2
     - Simple Commander Python API
  - Stretch Deep Perception
-    - Object Detection with YOLOv5 using PyTorch
-    - Head Pose Estimation with OpenVINO
  - Stretch Demos
  - Stretch FUNMAP

 ## Known Issues

 No support for:
- - Stretch Core
-    - ReSpeaker driver
  - Stretch Dashboard
- - Stretch Deep Perception
  - Stretch Gazebo
  - Stretch OctoMap
  - Stretch RTABMap
- - There is no support for the Respeaker Microphone Array.

 ---